 9.1 General

-Whether the data retrieved from the data package could be successfully understood depends on the XML expression of each kind of user data.
-If the XML expression of some kind of user data in the data package matches perfectly with the internal storing format of this kind of user data in the terminal or entities which receives the data package, then the user data exchange could be done without any compatibility problem or mismatch, otherwise this exchange process would still probably suffer data loss or data mismatch.
+Whether the data retrieved from the data package could be successfully understood depends on the XML expression of user data.
+If the XML expression of some kind of user data in the data package matches perfectly with the internal storing format of that kind of user data in the terminal or entities which receives the data package, then the user data exchange could be done without any compatibility problem or mismatch, otherwise this exchange process would still probably suffer data loss or data mismatch.

-Due to the fact that every kind of user data has its own distinctive format, which could be different over terminals or different operating systems, what makes things worse is that some kinds of user data even still do not have popular or globally-accepted formats at present.
-It is hard to specify the preferred XML expression format for all kinds of user data mentioned in this document.
-To address the data exchange problem to such an extent that this document could be useful to exchange the most important user data, at first in this clause the XML expression will be specified for those kinds of user data which are most frequently required to be exchanged and also have well accepted data format, such as the user private data.
+Due to the fact that every kind of user data has its own distinctive format, which could be different over terminals or different operating systems, moreover some kinds of user data even still do not have popular or globally-accepted formats at present.
+It is hard to specify preferred XML expression format for all kinds of user data mentioned in this document.
+To address the data exchange problem to such an extent that this document could be useful to exchange the most important user data, in this clause the XML expression will be specified for those kinds of user data which are most frequently required to be exchanged and also have well accepted data format, such as the user private data.

 9.2 Contacts data expression